-Also in January 2009, the Company entered into an agreement with Lumina, the successor to Global, to further amend the option payment schedule for the San Jorge Property.
-Under the terms of the San Jorge Agreement (as defined below), as amended in June 2008, the Company agreed to make option payments to Global to purchase the San Jorge Property in the amount of \$16.0 million less the aggregated deemed share price of 1,000,000 common shares of the Company previously issued to Global, in two equal payments in December 2009 and December 2010.
+Also in January 2009, the Company reached an agreement with Lumina, the successor to Global Copper Corporation ("Global"), to amend the option payment schedule for the San Jorge Property.
+Under the terms of the San Jorge Agreement (as defined below), as amended in June 2008, the Company agreed to make option payments to Global to purchase the San Jorge Property in the amount of \$16.0 million less the aggregated deemed share price of 1,000,000 common shares of the Company previously issued to Global.

-Under the most recently amended terms, the Company has now agreed to make the following option payments on the San Jorge Property:
+Under the amended terms, the Company agreed to pay the following option payments on the San Jorge Property: